GenericMappingTools/gmt/doc/rst/source/GMT_Modern.rst

 .. _subplot_begin-F:

 **-F**\ [**f**\ \|\ **s**\ ]\ *width(s)*\ /*height(s)*\ [:*wfracs*\ /*hfracs*\ ][**+f**\ *fill*\ ]
     Specify the dimensions of the figure.
+There are two different ways to do this: (**f**) Specify overall figure dimension or (**s**) specify the dimension of a single panel.
+An optional modifier **+f** will fill each plot canvas before drawing commences.

+**-Ff**
-There are two different ways to do this: Specify overall figure dimension or specify the dimension of a single panel.
-Optional modifiers **+f** will fill each plot canvas Using **-Ff**: Here we specify the final figure dimensions.
-The subplot dimensions are then calculated from the figure dimensions after accounting for the space that tick marks, annotations, labels, and margins occupy in between panels.
+    Specify the final figure dimensions.
+The subplot dimensions are then calculated from the figure dimensions after accounting for the space that optional tick marks, annotations, labels, and margins occupy between panels.
+    The annotations, ticks, and labels along the outside perimeter are not counted as part of the figure dimensions.
+    To specify different subplot dimensions for each row (or column), append a colon followed by a comma-separated list of width fractions, a slash, and then the list of height fractions.
+For example **–Ff**\ 4i/4i:3,1/1,2 will make the first column three times as wide as the second, while the second row will be twice as tall as the first row.
+    A single number means constant widths (or heights) [Default].

+**-Fs**
-    Using **-Fs**: Here we specify the dimensions of each subplot directly.
-Then, the figure dimensions are computed from the subplot dimensions after adding the space that tick marks, annotations, labels, and margins occupy in between panels.
+    Specify the dimensions of each subplot directly.
+Then, the figure dimensions are computed from the subplot dimensions after adding the space that optional tick marks, annotations, labels, and margins occupy between panels.
-    Note in both cases the annotations and ticks on the outside perimeter as not counted as part of the dimensions.
+    The annotations, ticks, and labels along the outside perimeter are not counted as part of the figure dimensions.
-    Normally, all panels have the same dimensions.
-To specify different subplot dimensions for each row (or column), the syntax differs between the two ways of setting overal dimensions.
-For **-Ff** you must append a colon followed by a comma-separated list of relative widths, a slash, and then the list of relative heights.
-A single number means constant widths (or heights) give a comma-separated list of dimensions instead.
+    To specify different subplot dimensions for each row (or column),  append a colon followed by a comma-separated list of widths, a slash, and then the list of heights.
+A single number means constant widths (or heights) [Default].
+    For example **–Fs*2i,3i/3i will make the first column 2 inches wide and the second column 3 inches wide, with all having a constant height of 3 inches.
 The number of values must either be one (constant across the rows or columns) or exactly match the number of rows (or columns).
 For geographic maps, the height of each panel depends on your map region and projection.
 There are two options: (1) Specify both **-R** and **-J** and we use these to compute the height of each subplot.
-All subplot must share the same region and projection, or (2) you can select *height* based on trial and error to suit your plot layout.
+All subplot must share the same region and projection and you specify a zero *height*, or (2) you can select *height* based on trial and error to suit your plot layout.

-  If the subplot dimensions should be different
-    for each row (or column) you must append a comma-separated list of relative widths (or heights) following the colon.
-A single number means constant widths (or heights) [Default].

 Optional Arguments
 ------------------